ricardoboss/Volter/docs/api/README.md

 For private variables you can copy the file `http-client.private.env.example.json` to `http-client.private.env.json` and update the values.
 It will automatically be ignored by git.

-If you now execute a request within PhpStorm from a `.http` file, the included tests are automatically executed.
+If you now execute a request within PhpStorm from a `.http` file, the included tests are automatically executed and evaluated.

 **For testing without PhpStorm**, you can use any generic API testing utility.
 We recommend using [Postman](https://www.getpostman.com/) for this.